 “Transaction Costs” means, for any date, the reasonable out of pocket costs and expenses actually incurred by CIBC, in its capacity as agent for the Lenders, the Lenders or the Calculation Agent arising out of the collection and/or enforcement and/or similar action in respect of the Facility Agreement, calculated in accordance with the requirements set forth in the definition of “Calculation Agent”.

-“Trust Agreement”
+“Trust Agreement” shall have the meaning ascribed to such term in the Facility Agreement. means that certain Trust Agreement constituting G-Present Interest Owner Trust dated the date hereof and executed by Wilmington Trust Company, as Owner Trustee and the Certificate Holder party thereto.

 2. DELIVERY OF PUT NOTICE; PAYMENTS

+2.1 The Obligations Conditional

-2.1 obligations of the parties hereto to make payments     shall be conditional upon G-Past or its assignee not having delivered a Put Notice to Enron Communications prior to the expiry of the Put Option Period in accordance with Section 2 of the Put Option Agreement.
-In the event that G-Past or its assignee does so deliver a Put Notice, no payments shall be made under Section    hereof and this Agreement and the respective rights and obligations of the parties hereto shall automatically terminate forthwith.
+Notwithstanding any other provision of this Agreement, the obligations of the parties hereto to make payments under Section 2.2 hereof or an assignment of the Class B Interest under this Section 2    shall be conditional upon G-Past or its assignee not having delivered a Put Notice to Enron Communications prior to the expiry of the Put Option Period in accordance with Section 2 of the Put Option Agreement.
+In the event that G-Past or its assignee does so deliver a Put Notice, no payments or assignment of the Class B Interest shall be made under this Section    2.2 2 hereof and this Agreement and the respective rights and obligations of the parties hereto shall automatically terminate forthwith.

-2.2

-the Final Distribution Date the Transaction Costs (if any).
+2.2 In the event that G-Past or its assignee does not deliver a Put Notice during the Put Option Period in accordance with Section 2 of the Put Option Agreement: General Terms for Payments

+(a) on Trade Date: ___________December, 1999.

+Effective Date: __________ December, 1999.

+Fixed Rate Payer: the Trust

+Floating Rate Payer: the Counterparty

+Business Day Conversion: Following

+2.3 Fixed Payments

+Fixed Payment Dates: Each Payment Date.

+Fixed Amount: All Monies Received as of each Payment Date.

+2.4 Floating Payments

+Floating Payment Dates: Each Payment Date.

+Floating Amount:

+(i) On each Payment Date (including the Final Distribution Date, the Counterparty shall pay to the Trust the sum of (x) the Floating Rate Calculation Amount, (y) the Cost of Carry (if any) and (z)),    the sum of (a) the Interest Payable; (b) the Increased Amounts (if any) (c) the Costs of Carry (if any); and (d) the Transaction Costs (if any).

+(b) on each Payment Date, the Counterparty shall pay to the Trust (but without duplication of the amounts (if any) paid to the Trust on such Payment Date under Section 2.1(a)) the sum of (i) a Floating Amount in U.S. Dollars (the “Counterparty Floating Amount”) computed in accordance with Section 6.1 of the 1991 Definitions as set forth below and (ii) the Increased Amounts (if any):(ii) On the Final Distribution Date, the Notional Amount.

+(i) “Calculation Amount” means the Floating Rate Calculation Amount; 2.5 Assignment of Class B Interest